Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Abstract description of the perfect simulation scheme

-For $\tau(n)$ to be finite, this is obviously a sufficient but certainly not a necessary condition.
-Consider the example of order $1$ Markov chains: while Propp and Wilson \cite{ProppWilson96ExactSampling} have shown that the stopping time $\tau(n)$ of the optimal update rule is almost surely finite for every mixing chain (and, under some conditions, that $\tau(n)$ has the same order of magnitude as the mixing time of the chain), $\tau'(n)$ is almost surely infinite as soon as the Dobrushin coefficient $A_0^-$ of the chain is $0$.
-The contribution of this paper is precisely to fill the gap, by providing for general continuous kernels a Propp--Wilson procedure that may converge even if the process is not regenerating.
-In fact, for Markov chains of order $1$, $\phi_P(u, \w)$ depends only on $w_{-1}$ and the algorithm presented in this paper is simply Propp and Wilson's exact sampling procedure.
+This condition is clearly sufficient but certainly not necessary for $\tau(n)$ to be finite.
+Consider, for example, a first-order Markov chain: Although Propp and Wilson \cite{ProppWilson96ExactSampling} have shown that the stopping time $\tau(n)$ of the optimal update rule is almost surely finite for every mixing chain (and, under some conditions, that $\tau(n)$ has the same order of magnitude as the mixing time of the chain), $\tau'(n)$ is almost surely infinite as soon as the Dobrushin coefficient $A_0^-$ of the chain is $0$.
+In this paper, we close the gap by providing a Propp--Wilson procedure for general continuous kernels that may converge even if the process is not regenerating.
+For first-order Markov chains, $\phi_P(u, \w)$ depends only on $w_{-1}$, and the algorithm presented in this paper corresponds to Propp and Wilson's exact sampling procedure.

-Since the publication of \cite{CometsFernandezFerrari02longMem}, \cite{Gallo10perfectSim,DesantsiPiccioni12perfectSim} have generalized these results, relaxing the conditions on the kernel and proposing other particular conditions covering for different cases.
-Gallo \cite{Gallo10perfectSim} shows that $P$ needs not be continuous to ensure the existence of $\nu$, nor to ensure the finiteness of $\tau(n)$: he gives an example of a non-continuous regenerating chain (see also the final remark of Section~\ref{sec:examples}).
-In \cite{DesantsiPiccioni12perfectSim}, De Santis and Piccioni propose another algorithm which mixes the ideas of \cite{CometsFernandezFerrari02longMem} and \cite{ProppWilson96ExactSampling}: they propose a hybrid simulation scheme working with a Markov regime and a long-memory regime.
-Our approach is different and more general: we describe a single procedure that generalizes the sampling schemes of \cite{CometsFernandezFerrari02longMem} and \cite{ProppWilson96ExactSampling} in a single, unified framework.
+Since the publication of \cite{CometsFernandezFerrari02longMem}, these results have been generalized \cite{Gallo10perfectSim,DesantsiPiccioni12perfectSim}, which included relaxing the conditions on the kernel and proposing other particular conditions for different cases.
+Gallo \cite{Gallo10perfectSim} showed that the kernel $P$ need not be continuous to ensure the existence of $\nu$, nor to ensure the finiteness of $\tau(n)$: he gives an example of a non-continuous regenerating chain (see also the final remark of Section~\ref{sec:examples}).
+De Santis and Piccioni \cite{DesantsiPiccioni12perfectSim} have proposed another algorithm, which combines the ideas of \cite{CometsFernandezFerrari02longMem} and \cite{ProppWilson96ExactSampling}: they propose a hybrid simulation scheme that works with a Markov regime and a long-memory regime.
+We take a different, more general approach.
+Our procedure generalizes the sampling schemes of \cite{CometsFernandezFerrari02longMem} and \cite{ProppWilson96ExactSampling} in a single, unified framework.

-\section{The Coupling Into and From the Past Algorithm}
+\section{The coupling into and from the past algorithm}